wenyuzhao/lxr-pldi-2022-artifact/README.md

 # ./bench/latency-curve.py latency-41e9f1e1e2ea-2022-03-04-Fri-021548
 ```

-This will generate four png files under `/root/` containing the latency curve graphs.
-File names should be `latency-lusearch.jpg`, `latency-cassandra.jpg`, `latency-h2.jpg` and `latency-tomcat.jpg`.
+This will generate three png files under `/root/` containing the latency curve graphs.
+File names should be `latency-lusearch.jpg`, `latency-h2.jpg` and `latency-tomcat.jpg`.

+Note that cassandra is excluded from the evaluation, due to the docker issues.

+## Reusable artifact

+To demonstrate the reusability of the artifact, we'll provide steps to modify the parameters in LXR GC source code to produce a new LXR GC with new configuration.

+The default LXR configuration enables lazy concurrent ref-count decrement processing to minimize pause time.
+Here, we will disable this feature and make ref-count decrement processing happen in GC pauses.
+This will produce a new LXR that (hopefully) has relatively better throughput but worse tail latency.

+Steps:

+1. Open `/root/mmtk-core/Cargo.toml` (We've installed `vim` in the image.
+Feel free to use other editors)
+2. At line 107, change `lxr = ["lxr_basic", "lxr_cm", "lxr_lazy", "lxr_evac"]` to `lxr = ["lxr_basic", "lxr_cm", "lxr_evac"]`.
+3. Build the new LXR by running `~/bench/build.sh --features lxr`
+4. Run a simple benchmark: `MMTK_PLAN=Immix /root/mmtk-openjdk/repos/openjdk/build/linux-x86_64-normal-server-release/jdk/bin/java -XX:MetaspaceSize=1G -XX:-UseBiasedLocking -XX:-TieredCompilation -XX:+UnlockDiagnosticVMOptions -XX:-InlineObjectCopy -Djava.library.path=/root/probes -cp /root/probes:/root/probes/probes.jar:/usr/share/benchmarks/dacapo/dacapo-evaluation-git-29a657f.jar -XX:+UseThirdPartyHeap -Dprobes=RustMMTk -Xms100M -Xmx100M Harness -n 5 -c probe.DacapoChopinCallback fop`
+   * Note that the built jdk is at `/root/mmtk-openjdk/repos/openjdk/build/linux-x86_64-normal-server-release`.
+5. You'll see similar output as the getting started section.
+Except, in the `-------------------- Immix Args --------------------` section at the very begining of the output, you'll see ` * lxr_lazy_decrements: false` instead of ` * lxr_lazy_decrements: true`.